Factsheet - Tobacco storage options

 Note:

-There are many ways in which premises retailing tobacco and e-cigarette products may be configured.
+There are many ways in which premises retailing tobacco products may be configured.
 The images in this fact sheet do not represent a complete list of all possible compliant storage options.
 This fact sheet is intended to provide general information to retailers and is not legal advice.
 One option which suits one retailer may not suit another retailer.
-Choose a storage
+Choose a storage arrangement that suits your business needs, but make sure that the arrangement meets the display ban requirements under the law.

-Consider whether the storage arrangements presented in this fact sheet would be effective for your store layout, particularly whether customers would be exposed to tobacco or e-cigarette products in the store.
+Consider whether the storage arrangements presented in this fact sheet would be effective for your store layout, particularly whether customers would be exposed to tobacco products in the store.
 Also consider how your employees’ use of the arrangements may lead to a risk of non-compliance.
 For example, if doors are left open by staff, the risk of non-compliance will be greater.

 Smoking kills, Call the quitline 137848 0r 13 Quit Retailers who store tobacco or e-cigarette products either above or below the sales counter must ensure that the products are covered up and not in the view of public.